vincentvbh/PolyMul_Without_PowerfulMul/README.md

 One only need a C compiler for generating the constants.
 Please follow the instructions in `gen_constant_table/README.md`

-# Experiemental range anslysis
+# Experiemental range analysis

 In the folder `range`, we include the C programs reporting the range of Dilithium NTT with random inputs as requested by reviewers.
 The numbers might differ for different randomness.
-One only need a C compiler for deriving the experimental range.
+One only needs a C compiler for deriving the experimental range.
 Please follow the instructions in `range/README.md`